AI Regulations: What Your Business Needs to Know (updated for 2026)

 • Autonomous decision-making tools making errors with real-world consequences.

-Governments and regulators have taken notice.
+Governments and regulators are being more active in 2026, with enforcement coming into play this year.
 Public pressure for ethical AI and corporate accountability is at an all-time high.
-2025 is set to be the year where regulation “catches up” with technology.

-Businesses that fail to prepare now risk facing fines and the loss of customer trust and market share.
+Businesses outside of compliance are at risk of facing fines and the loss of customer trust and market share.

 1. The EU AI Act